An injective Model for Twisted Derived Categories and Curved Koszul Triality: Introduction

-To solve this problem, Guan and Lazarev introduce a model structure $A\mhyphen mod_{co}^\text{II}$ on the category $A\mhyphen mod$ of CDG $A$-modules over any CDG-algebra $A$, whose homotopy category is denoted $D^\text{II}_c(A\mhyphen mod)$ (see \cite[Theorem 3.7]{GuanLazarev}) and which can be seen as an analogue to the usual projective model structure on the category of DG-modules over a DG-algebra.
+To solve this problem, Guan and Lazarev introduce a model structure $A\mhyphen mod_{proj}^\text{II}$ on the category $A\mhyphen mod$ of CDG $A$-modules over any CDG algebra $A$, whose homotopy category is denoted $D^\text{II}_c(A\mhyphen mod)$ (see \cite[Theorem 3.7]{GuanLazarev}) and which can be seen as an analogue to the usual projective model structure on the category of DG modules over a DG algebra.
 It is constructed by first considering a larger, possibly non-conilpotent, version of the classical bar construction, called the extended bar construction of $A$, denoted $\check{B}A$.
-There is a natural homogeneous $k$-linear map $\tau:\check{B}A\rightarrow A$ of degree 1 corresponding to a Maurer-Cartan element in the convolution algebra $Hom_k(\check{B}A,A)$.
+There is a natural homogeneous $k$-linear map $\tau:\check{B}A\rightarrow A$ of degree 1 corresponding to a Maurer-Cartan element in the convolution algebra $Hom(\check{B}A,A)$.
 This gives rise to the adjunction

 where the twisted tensor product $\otimes^\tau$ is the usual tensor product but equipped with a differential induced by $\tau$.